 Echo Canyon River Expeditions was started in 1978 with the goal of providing the best possible river experience.
 The size of our company has grown substantially since those early days, but our team spirit, dedication, and attention to detail is still at its best.
 Safety is our primary concern.
 Our guides are devoted professionals who are interesting, intelligent, and fun to be with.
 They are experts in everything from rowing a rapid to sharing a good story.
 All guides go through an extensive training program and are First Aid and CPR certified.
 We are proud of the varied qualities our staff contributes to our company.
 The most innovative and top quality equipment is used and we only use self bailing rafts.
 We take pride in the fact that most of our guests have been with us before or were referred to us by someone who was — quality and satisfaction keeps bringing them back!
 Experience the “ECHO DIFFERENCE”.
 Learn more about why you should raft with us.

 First time paddlers and seasoned boaters alike will enjoy the class III whitewater of the Parkdale run also known as Bighorn Sheep Canyon of the Arkansas.
 Our half-day trip will encounter several major rapids; and once you start, the fun doesn’t end until you finish the trip.
 The full-day trip is action-packed with over 20 invigorating rapids.
-You’ll have ample time to relish the exquisite mountain scenery and enjoy our scrumptious riverside luncheon buffet (recommended minimum age/size is 6 years old and 50 pounds).
+You’ll have ample time to relish the exquisite mountain scenery and enjoy our scrumptious riverside luncheon buffet (recommended minimum age is 6 years old).

 When considering which trip to choose, please consider the suggestions on our Guest Responsibility document to ensure a fun and memorable experience for your group.